getstackhead/stackhead/Documentation/Concepts.md

 ## Provision & Deploy

-When using Mackerel you'll come upon two words:
+When using StackHead you'll come upon two words:
 Server **provisioning** and project **deployment**.

 ### Server provisioning

-Any system you want to use Mackerel on has to be **provisioned** first.
+Any system you want to use StackHead on has to be **provisioned** first.
 This will install all required software packages and services onto the target system.

 Find out how to provision your server in the [Getting started guide](../GettingStarted.md).